armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 ---
 layout: post
-title: Deploying Spinnaker gitops with Halyard
+title: Spinnaker Gitops with Halyard
-order: 150
+order: 152
 ---
-Spinnaker allows teams to deploy applications automatically.
-What about Spinnaker itself?
-This article describes how to set up Halyard to automatically deploy Spinnaker.
+This article describes how to set up Halyard to automate the deployment of Spinnaker and manage its configuration in source control.

 <div class="alpha-warning">
   This feature is in alpha stage with Armory Spinnaker. <a href="https://www.armory.io/contact">Get in touch</a> and give us feedback!